deitch/booster/README.md

 Finding 0 objects is **not** considered an error.
 If the get was legitimate, and you managed to reach the database and do a search, but found no entry with that key, then you should `callback(null,null)` or `callback(null,[])`. `err` is reserved for *errors*.

 ##### update
-Update one object in the database.
+Update with replace (just like `HTTP PUT`) one object in the database.

     update(table,key,model,callback)